-- The Munchausen: The old man identified in the Dramatis Personae as "Kit Carson" (which may or may not be his name).
+- The Münchausen: The old man identified in the Dramatis Personae as "Kit Carson" (which may or may not be his name).
 Among his many stories is one about herding cattle on a bicycle in Toledo, Ohio in the year 1918, when a hurricane struck the town and left him floating northwest sitting on the roof of a house.
 Another of his tales involves being attacked by a man with a hook for a hand.
 The play ends with him telling the story of having killed a man in San Francisco, 1938, because he didn't like the way he talked to ladies.
 Since that's the present day and a vice cop was just murdered outside after harassing a woman in the bar, the characters believe this one.Kit Carson: I don't suppose you ever fell in love with a midget weighing 39 pounds.

-- No Name Given: Has a character identified as "Kit Carson" in the Dramatis Personae and who introduces himself as Murphy.
+- The character identified as "Kit Carson" in the Dramatis Personae does introduce himself as Murphy.
 Given the wild stories he tells, even he might not even remember his real name or care to share it.

 - Percussive Maintenance: Nick tells Willie to fix the pinball machine when the flag is stuck by giving it a whack.
 This causes the flag to go up and down repeatedly before it rights itself.